gibbonCode/GIBBON/README.md

 * The source for the help information for any function `functionName` is named `HELP_functionName`, and  the source for demos have `DEMO_` as part of the name.
 Therefore if one is interested in reproducing or starting off from codes in the help and documentation simply start typing code names starting in `HELP_` or `DEMO_` in the MATLAB command window, e.g. `HELP_ind2patch` can be used to generate the help information for the `ind2patch` function.
 Users can start editing the file by typing `open HELP_ind2patch` in the command window.
 By publishing (MATLAB publish functionality) the HELP_ or DEMO_ files .html files are created in the `docs\html` folder.
 As such if users alter/contribute code in the `lib` folder and generate associated `HELP_` or `DEMO_` files, new help and documentation is added.
 For new help and documentation to become known and visible to MATLAB run the `createHelpDemoDocumentation` function and restart MATLAB.

 * Many of the `DEMO_` files focus on the use of FEBio.
 The demo `DEMO_FEBio_block_uniaxial_compression` for instance features a simple cube that undergoes a 30% compression.
 Other demos focus on different load types, single versus multi-step analysis, different materials and inverse analysis (e.g. `DEMO_FEBio_iFEA_uniaxial_01`).
+Demos with `DEMO_FEBio_...` are for the old febio_spec 2.0 format.
+The newer demos with `DEMO_febio_...` are for the latest febio_spec 2.5.

 # Testing <a name="Test"></a>
 GIBBON's core functionality can be tested by running `testGibbon('all','test');`.
 Use `testGibbon('demo','test');` or `testGibbon('help','test');` for running the demo or help files only.
-Use the `'publish'` option to test and publish the output to the integrated help and documentation`testGibbon('all','publish');`.
 GIBBON is currently developed and tested using the most recent version of MATLAB (or the latest pre-release) and has been tested on Windows 10, Ubuntu 14.10/16.04/17.10, and Mac OS.
-Most of GIBBON's functionality is compatible with older MATLAB versions, especially MATLAB R2014a and newer (Delaunay tessellation and toolbox help integration are amongst things that have undergone large change).
+Most of GIBBON's functionality is compatible with older MATLAB versions, especially MATLAB R2014a and newer (Delaunay tessellation and toolbox help integration are amongst things that have undergone large changes).
 Please inform the developers (or open an issue) if a particular function does not work for your MATLAB environment.
-It is likely that codes can be altered to work for your version.
+It is likely that codes can be easily altered to work for your version.
 A large portion of GIBBON's functionality does not rely on special MATLAB toolboxes.
 However some functions do.
 Here is a list of toolboxes which appear to be used in GIBBON:
 * Image Processing Toolbox
 * Bioinformatics Toolbox